-What is Prior Learning Assessment or PLA?
+What is Credit for Prior Learning (CPL)?

 What is the difference between learning and experience?

-What Prior Learning Assessment options are available?
+What Credit for Prior Learning options are available?

-Are there deadlines for completing PLA credits?
+Are there deadlines for completing CPL credits?

 The externally administered CLEP and DANTES Exams have their own fee structure.
 Check out the links to their websites on our Credit for Prior Learning page for the most up-to-date information on cost.

-PLA Support and Evaluation
+CPL Support and Assessment

-Is there help writing a PLA Portfolio?
+Is there any guidance for writing a CPL portfolio?

-Who will evaluate my PLA?
+Who will evaluate my CPL?

-How will my PLA be evaluated?
+How will my CPL be evaluated?

 Your CPL assessor will evaluate your CPL using a customized rubric to see if you have demonstrated a level of learning equivalent to having taken and passed the class.
 The assessor will use the Learning Outcomes listed in the syllabus of the course you are petitioning to guide their assessment.